01732 667 688

 By: admin

 Rats – the uninvited guests that most homeowners dread.
 These sneaky rodents are notorious for wreaking havoc on properties, and your drainage system is no exception.
 Not only do rats carry diseases, but their presence in drain pipes can lead to blocked drains and create a multitude of problems.
+Addressing rats in drains is crucial, as they can enter homes through the drainage system, making it essential to check for and catch them early.

 But fear not!